denten-books/plain-text/1-metaphor.md

 an idea, could subsequently diminish the mental effort required for abstract thought, leading to a "great advantage for discovery" [@leibniz_briefwechsel_1899, 375; @shneiderman_direct_1983, 57].
-The calculus of Leibniz and his symbolic notation has allowed mathematicians to represent infinitely small and infinitely large numbers in print---ideas that would not fit on the page or in the mind otherwise [@cajori_history_1923;
+The calculus of Leibniz and his symbolic notation allowed mathematicians to represent infinitely small and infinitely large numbers in print---ideas that would not fit on the page or in the mind otherwise [@cajori_history_1923;
 @thurston_leibnizs_1973; @grabiner_is_1974].
 For Shneiderman and others, a